Connect with others who understand.

 Talk to Your Doctor

-If you have concerns about attention-deficit/hyperactivity disorder, Alzheimer’s, or their potential connection, consult your health care providers for personalized advice and care strategies.
+If you have concerns about ADHD, Alzheimer’s, or their potential connection, consult your healthcare providers for personalized advice and care strategies.
 Staying informed and proactive can play a crucial role in maintaining your cognitive health or that of your family members.

-Have you been diagnosed with attention-deficit/hyperactivity disorder?
+Have you been diagnosed with ADHD?
 Have you discussed the link between ADHD and Alzheimer’s with your doctor?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Share your experience in the comments below.

 All updates must be accompanied by text or a picture.